Jitter Box app icon

 Four numbers, honestly measured.

-Every test reports the same four headline numbers, using methodology that matches how real networks actually behave.
+Every test — from a Mac, an iPhone, or the CLI — reports the same four headline numbers, using methodology that matches how real networks actually behave.

 Ping